 International Operations - Following the events of September 11, 2001, economic outlook in the United States and the other areas of the world has further weakened.
 The Registrant derives approximately half its revenue from operations outside of the United States.
 In addition, the Registrant manufactures or acquires many of its products and/or their components outside the United States.
-The Registrant's future revenue, cost and profit results could be affected by a number of factors, including global economic conditions, changes in foreign currency exchange rates, changes in economic conditions from country to country, changes in a country's political conditions, trade protection measures, licensing requirements and local tax issues.
+The Registrant's future revenue, cost and profit results could be affected by a number of factors, including global economic conditions, changes in foreign currency exchange rates, changes in economic conditions, trade protection measures, licensing requirements and local tax issues.
 Our ability to enter into new foreign exchange contracts to manage foreign exchange risk is currently severely limited and, therefore, we anticipate increased volatility in our results of operations due to changes in foreign exchange rates.